Jan and Jędrzej Śniadecki Street, Bydgoszcz: William Wick Tenement, at 30

-(92 Jagiellońska st. as main factory and Willi Jahne's shop at 42 Gdańska street), as well as branch offices in Warsaw, Poznan, Katowice, Lodz and Gdańsk.
+(92 Jagiellońska st. as main factory and Willi Jahne's shop at 42 Gdańska street), as well as branch offices in Warsaw, Poznań, Katowice, Łódź and Gdańsk.

 Facade architecture is noticeable by its bossages, balusters on first level windows, which are topped by heavy corbels crowned by triangular pediments.
 The second floor is more simple, with decorative motifs on top of overtures, whereas third level displays ornaments.
 All windows are flanked with rectangular pilasters.